stevekrouse/WoofJS/README.md

 ### Setting the Backdrop

-  - Set the backdrop to an image URL:
+  - Set the backdrop to an image URL (we strongly reccomend using imgur and https for all images):

 ```javascript